What are Teaching and Learning Conversations?

 We know time and knowledge is valuable, so The Koehler Center offers a small stipend of $200 upon completion of the TLC, and submission of the article and video.
 If multiple presenters are involved, the $200 can be divided as deemed appropriate by the presenters.

-How Do I Lead a Teaching and Learning Conversation?
+How do I propose a Teaching and Learning Conversation?

 If you are interested in leading a TLC, please note the following deadlines and submit your proposal below.
 Please direct any questions you may have to email@example.com.